Basic Indian Curry | Pressure Cooker Indian Curry

 What can I serve with this Indian Curry Recipe?

 Are you looking to make a full-on Indian meal?
-This Sheet Pan Bhindi Masala Indian Okra is a great Indian side dish and is keto friendly as well!
+Pictured below is my Sheet Pan Bhindi Masala Indian Okra is a great Indian side dish and is keto friendly as well!
+You can bake it in the oven as you make the Curry without dirtying too many dishes!
+You simply layer onions and soaked okra on the sheet pan, add your seasonings, bake for 25 minutes, and then add the tomatoes until wilted.
+Delicious!

 And why not finish the meal off with this delicious Indian Instant Pot Halva?
 It’s a delicious Indian dessert that’s delightfully sweet and crumbly.